hammerheim-game/hammerheim-rules/5-warbands.md

 or as one off to allow a reroll on the Hero Serious Injury Table (unless the result was pit fight or captured.
 Adjust to your gaming style.
-7 Suit of Heavy Armour.
+7 Suit of Heavy Armor.
 8 Elven Cloak.
 9 D3 shield and swords.
 10-11 Beer, worth 2D6 per crate.
 On a D6 roll of a 6 there is one